Release testing: How to automate with Testsigma?

 - Use your current automation tool as a benchmark:

-You can consider your current open-source automation tool, for example, Selenium, as a benchmark to assess and choose the most suitable automation tool for your project’s release testing.
+You can consider your current open-source automation tool, for example, Selenium, as a benchmark to assess and choose the most suitable automation tool for your project’s release test.
 So, you must understand the pros and cons of using your current automation tool.

 - Analyse the tools and vendors’ reputation: